sylvainjule/kirby-imageradio/README.md

-# Imageradio - Illustrated Radio
+# Imageradio - Kirby illustrated radio

 This field allows you to add illustrations to radio buttons.
 Suggestions welcome.